CloroxPro Blog

 Reusable microfiber cloths vs. disposable wipes: balancing performance, cost and efficiency

 On the other hand, disposable RTU wipes offer several advantages.
 Because each wipe is single-use, the risk of cross-contamination is significantly reduced.
 Performance and contact time compliance is consistent since staff are always using a new product, and there is no laundering required, eliminating water and energy consumption as well as associated costs.
 Disposable RTU wipes are also lightweight and easier for staff to transport.
 However, the raw materials used to manufacture disposable microfiber can fluctuate in availability and cost, leading to inconsistent pricing.
-Additionally, not all disposable microfiber mops or wipes include a sustainability component, so they may not be as environmentally friendly.
-Furthermore, quality can vary among manufacturers, which may lead to inconsistent performance.
+Quality can also fluctuate among manufacturers, which may lead to inconsistent performance.
+Standardizing on a labeled, healthcare-grade RTU across units can reduce training complexity and variability, but supply chain reliability and price stability should be assessed in contracting.

 Both reusable microfiber and disposable wipes are viable options, but the stronger candidate for your facility ultimately depends on what aligns best with the needs, goals and resources of your cleaning program.